-Welcome to the 8th segment of a nine part series on the big areas of life that addiction/alcoholism and recovery can and need to have (for the recovery part) on our life in general.
+Welcome to the 8th segment of a nine-part series on the big areas of life that addiction/alcoholism and recovery can and need to have (for the recovery part) on our life in general.
 Please go into whatever archives exist on the site you are reading this to find the article from May of 2014 so you can get caught up on the main four areas.
-For the sake of bringing some people up to speed and for a quick reminder for those who are following from October(we took a few month break to focus on holidays and the new year in recovery)article, the main or fabulous four areas of life are: Physical, Mental, Emotional, Spiritual.
+For the sake of bringing some people up to speed and for a quick reminder for those who are following from October(we took a few months breaks to focus on holidays and the new year in recovery) articles, the main or fabulous four areas of life are Physical, Mental, Emotional, Spiritual.
 Again, see the archives for a detailed breakdown of these areas.

 The 12 step program and any treatment center that uses that approach, is quick to point out that a spiritual experience is defined by the individual and is not limited to particularly religious folks.
-The approach of one finding and choosing their own individual definition of a higher power is the cornerstone of 12 step recover While never striving to define anyone’s spirituality, 12 step recovery is based on everyone’s any type of belief or spirituality.
-We often describe spirituality as the mind, body, spirit connection or a relationship with yourself, with others and with whatever source of strength outside of yourself that you choose to believe in.
+The approach of one finding and choosing their own individual definition of a higher power is the cornerstone of 12 steps recovery While never striving to define anyone’s spirituality, 12 step recovery is based on everyone’s type of belief or spirituality.
+We often describe spirituality as the mind, body, spirit connection, or a relationship with yourself, with others, and with whatever source of strength outside of yourself that you choose to believe in.

 When an individual decides to accept or comes to believe in a higher power, the doors of many possibilities open at once for them.
-Many people (not everybody, and this is certainly not necessary) turn either back to a religious upbringing or find a new one to be a part of.
+Many people (not everybody and this is certainly not necessary) turn either back to a religious upbringing or find a new one to be a part of.
 Others add things like yoga, hiking, or walks to their daily spiritual practice.
-All forms of recovery, and many other walks of life, promote meditation as a great way to center one’s mind and spirit.
-Their are many books, cd’s, and teachers who are happy to help people meditate.
+All forms of recovery and many other walks of life promote meditation as a great way to center one’s mind and spirit.
+There are many books, CDs, and teachers who are happy to help people meditate.